Chapter 1 - General

 c.
 The Airport Manager may close the airport whenever the safety of personnel and property are at risk.

 a.
 All persons, companies and agencies engaged in any activity at the Airport are subject to all City, County, State and Federal Environmental Laws and Regulations.

 b.
-The use and storage of all flammables, hazardous liquids and materials shall be in compliance with Chapter 11 - Aviation Facilities, International Fire Code, 2003 Edition, as adopted by the City of Kalispell. (see Appendix A)
+The use and storage of all flammables, hazardous liquids and materials shall be in compliance with Chapter 11 - Aviation Facilities, International Fire Code, 2012 Edition, as adopted by the City of Kalispell.
+(See Appendix A)

 c.
 No fuels, oils, dopes, paints, solvents, acids or any other hazardous liquids shall be disposed of or dumped in drains, on ramp areas, catch basins or ditches or anywhere else on the Airport.

 d.
 The placement of any storage containers, lockers, structures or bins on the AOA must comply with the Uniform Fire Code and be approved by the Airport Manager as to type, placement, size and color.

 e.
 Any person who experiences overflowing or spilling of oil, grease, fuel or similar material anywhere on the Airport is responsible for the immediate clean-up of the spill and notification to the Airport Manager.
 Failure to clean the area may result in the Airport providing the cleanup at the expense of the responsible party.